-The subject for the 2018 Summer Trophy competition (as voted for by members) was “Book Title”.
-All images, or parts of images used, had to be taken between the 30th of May and 4 September 2018 (the start of the new season).
+The subject for the 2019 Summer Trophy competition (as voted for by members) is “Nursery Rhymes”.
+All images, or parts of images used, must be taken between the 28th of May and 3rd of September 2019 (the start of the new season).

 - You will be given a list of ten items of which you need to select seven.
 The image should include the aforesaid item/concept within its composition.

 - You will be judged on technical, compositional and creative elements of each image where applicable.
 It is your choice as to whether you depict the item as a pictorial image of any genre, or as an image of a specific genre with the rulings that would apply to that particular genre being taken into consideration.

 - All images to be submitted in the dpi format of max.
 1920 x 1080 pixels (see Digitally Projected Images on the Photographic Definitions page for more details)

 - There will be a prize to the winner of a camera accessory gift.